KushGrg/Smart-Resume-Scanner/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this starter kit, please send an e-mail to Chandan Shakya via [email@chandanshakya.com.np](mailto:email@chandanshakya.com.np).
+If you discover a security vulnerability within this starter kit, please send an e-mail to Kush Gurung via [kushg514@gmail.com](mailto:).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Mary UI Starter Kit is open-source software licensed under the [MIT license](https://raw.githubusercontent.com/ChandanShakya/mary-ui-starter-kit/refs/heads/main/LICENSE).
+The Mary UI Starter Kit is open-source software licensed under the [MIT license](https://raw.githubusercontent.com/KushGrg/Smart-Resume-Scanner/refs/heads/main/LICENSE).